mekomsolutions/bahmniemr-to-o3-migration/docs/migrate-existing-attachments.md

 FIELDS TERMINATED BY ','
 LINES TERMINATED BY '\n';"
 ```

+ > The command above will create a CSV file named `migration_file_paths.csv` in the `/tmp` directory of the MySQL container, containing the current file paths and their new paths based on the UUIDs.

+### 2. Copy the CSV File to Host Machine
-Copy the generated CSV file to the host machine:
+After generating the CSV file, you need to copy it from the MySQL container to your host machine.
+Use the following command:

 ```bash
     docker cp oz-hsc-uat-mysql-1:/tmp/migration_file_paths.csv migration_file_paths.csv
 ```

-### 2. Run Complex Observation Migration Script
+### 3. Run Migration Script for Complex Observations

 Run the script from the root directory containing the unmigrated files:

 ```bash
   ./migrate_complex_obs.sh
 ```
+> This script will read the `migration_file_paths.csv` file, create a directory named `complex_obs` in your home directory, and move the files from their current locations to the new paths based on the UUIDs.

-### 3. Copy Files into the OpenMRS Container
+### 4. Copy Moved Files to OpenMRS Container

-- Copy the moved files/documents into the `complex_obs` directory inside the OpenMRS container:
+Copy the moved files/documents into the `complex_obs` directory inside the OpenMRS container to ensure they are accessible by OpenMRS:

 ```bash
   docker cp /home/ubuntu/complex_obs/. ozone-hsc-openmrs-1:/openmrs/data/complex_obs/
 ```

-### 4. Perform Database Migration for Complex Observations
+### 5. Perform Database Migration for Complex Observations

-- Run the following database migration to convert the migrated observations on the file system into complex observations:
+Run the following database migration to convert the migrated observations on the file system into complex observations:

 ```bash
     docker exec -it ozone-hsc-mysql-1 mysql -uroot -pmysql_root_password openmrs -e "UPDATE obs o